IainIsCreative/awesome-nodebots/readme.md

 Plugins you may want to use to program your robots.

 - [Temporal](https://github.com/rwaldron/temporal) — Task sequencing for your robot.
+- [React Hardware](https://github.com/iamdustan/react-hardware) — A React library for programming your robot with React Components.

 ## Examples